It’s not unlike an invasion.

 Each question leads back to the core concept of operational efficiency.
 How efficient are your systems and processes?
 Are they producing maximum results with minimum effort?
 Because the key to long term survival and growth in today’s constantly changing marketplace comes down to one thing: the efficiency of your operations.

 Operational efficiency is the only way your business can stay relevant.

 The third-party sellers who continue to rely on manual processes and disconnected systems are going to lose.
 Those who want to win need to make it their mission to eliminate or automate as many processes as possible.

 Every area of your business – from purchasing to fulfillment – must be connected.
 True end-to-end integration will provide the data centralization and data integrity that process automation requires.
 This allows you to manage inventory, fulfill orders, rate shop, and do all the other jobs that need to be done each day for less than your competitors do … which means you have a better chance of outpricing – and outselling – them.

 You need to do this now …

-… before those Chinese-based sellers now nipping at your heels pass you by, and leave you in their dust.
+… before Chinese sellers leave you in the dust.
 Their lower shipping costs, supplier proximity, and cheaper labor give them a decided advantage in some cases.
 You need to focus on leveraging your advantages by cutting costs and streamlining operations.